 - Consider negotiating the length of the contract and renewal terms if they do not align with your preferences or career plans.

 When examining your teaching contract, the length of the contract and the possibility of renewal are crucial factors to consider.
-Be sure to have a clear understanding of the initial contract duration and any provisions for renewal.
-Pay attention to the criteria for renewal, notice periods, and any clauses for automatic renewal.
+Be sure to have a clear understanding of the initial contract duration, whether it covers the entire school year, and any provisions for renewal.
+Pay attention to the criteria for renewal, notice periods, the specified date for contract conclusion, and any clauses for automatic renewal.
 If necessary, negotiate these terms to align with your career goals.

 Teaching duties and responsibilities: the fine print that turns your dream job into a daily dose of reality.